thoughtbot/presskit/README.md

 all lowercase at all times including the beginning of a sentence.

 The legal company name in the US is "thoughtbot, inc."
-The legal company name in Sweden is "Thoughtbot Filial".
+The legal company name in the UK is "Thoughtbot Limited".

 Brand Assets & Guidelines
 -----